General Eligibility Requirements:

 Step 2: Your Student Aid Report

 The results of your FAFSA are reported to you in the form of a Student Aid Report (SAR).
 Review your SAR carefully.
 Make corrections to any information that is incorrect.

 Our office will review an electronic version of your SAR to see if additional or supplementary information is needed.
 If additional information is needed, a letter will be emailed to your CASC email requesting the necessary forms.

 Once all required documents are submitted and verified our office will determine your award eligibility.
 Awards are based on an established cost of attendance (COA) and your expected family contribution (EFC).
 Award letters will be emailed to your CASC email account.

 CASC does not automatically award students loans.
-If you are enrolled at least half-time and wish to receive a student loan, please go to www.carlalbert.edu under Required Documents in the Other Documents category to print and complete the Request for Student Loan and Worksheet for Student Borrowers form, and return it to our office.
+If you are enrolled at least half-time and wish to receive a student loan, please go to the Required Documents page to print and complete the Student Loan Request form, and return it to our office.
 If our office determines that you are eligible for a student loan, you will receive an award letter with the amount you can borrow.
 If your loan need is zero and your EFC is greater than zero, you may still qualify for an Unsubsidized Direct Loan.

-The awards must be accepted or declined and the letter must be signed and returned to our office within 2 weeks.
-Enclosed with the award letter, you will find instructions and any other documents needed for specific funds.
-In general, students receiving any Federal funds cannot receive aid greater than the Cost Of Attendance.
-You can accept or decline awards online by logging in to the CASC VikeConnect portal.
+Before a loan can be disbursed, the awarded loan must be accepted or declined via VikeConnect or printed award letter.
+Enclosed with the award letter you will find instructions and any other documents needed for specific funds.
+In general, students receiving and Federal funds cannot receive aid greater than the Cost of Attendance.

 Summer Financial Aid